Can You Have a Silent Partner in an LLC? (+ Legal Insights)

 If you are a silent partner, it is important that your identity be kept secret at all times.
 If you're discovered, the LLC may have to pay punitive damages to anyone who has an issue with your involvement.

-A partnership agreement will help you decide how profits and losses are divided up, what is expected of each partner, etc.
+A limited partnership agreement will help you decide how profits and losses are divided up and what is expected of each partner .

 How Much Money Do You Need to Be a Silent Partner?

-A silent partnership is one of the important ways to raise funds for your business start-up without giving away any control.
-Although it is legal to be a silent partner, this type of partnership is not for everyone.
+A silent partnership is one of the important ways to raise funds for your LLC without giving away any control.
+Although it is legal to be one, this type of limited partnership is not for everyone.